pmq20/node-packer/README.md

 # Node.js Compiler

-Compiler for Node.js which compiles your app into a single executable.
+Compiler for Node.js which compiles your project into a single executable.

 http://nodec.enclose.io